Thanks for joining us for Virtual Summer Camp with Art in the Garden: June 29-August 7th.

 - Families can also sign up to receive free weekly meals from Earthen Vessels and masks

 At the weekly Camp Kit pick up from Borland Garden in East Liberty, campers and their families can choose to participate in individual gardening or art activities while enjoying drumming by Sankofa Village for the Arts.

 - Week 1: Identifying Emotions

 Camp #1: Adventures, Stories, and Comics (Grades 3rd-6th*)

 Join us this summer as we venture into our imaginations and create stories inspired by the adventures of our everyday lives and the world around us.
 We will use pencils, markers, comic templates, colorful fibers, nature, and the wonder that can be found all around to comics, 3D character puppets and more!
 We can explore superpowers, illustration, sequence, comic design, drawing text, and even performance.
 We will learn and make together through a weekly virtual class, videos, and explorations in and around our own homes.
 Discover ways to stay connected to fellow campers as we each create our own adventures, stories, and comic books!

-*At this point we anticipate being flexible with these grade-level groupings.
-Contact us if you think your child(ren) would benefit from this camp and will not be entering grades 3-5 in the fall.
+*Contact us if you think your child(ren) would benefit from this camp and will not be entering grades 3-5 in the fall.